Velko/AoC_2024/README.md

 It appears that I have to more or less get the idea on what that program is doing.
 Improved the interpreter to print out the instructions it is executing.

-Ok, so it is a loop, where it takes 3 lowest bits from A, calculates some "mumbo-jumbo" from it and few more bits.
+Ok, so it is a loop, where it takes 3 lowest bits from A, calculates some "mumbo-jumbo" from it and _few more bits_.
 Outputs the result, discards those 3 bits and continue until register A becomes 0.

 Without understanding the "mumbo-jumbo" I can not really tell what is needed to get the desired output...